What is a website heatmap?

 If you can relate to this, using a website heatmap can help you understand your visitor's behavior better.

-A heatmap is a visual representation of how visitors interact with each element on your website.
+A website heatmap is a visual representation of how visitors interact with each element on your website.
 It shows which sections get more clicks and hold your visitor's attention.

 Are heatmaps new?
 Absolutely not!
 You've probably seen weather reports coming in red-green-orange shades indicating the intensity of a storm at different locations.
 This is a type of heatmap.
 And in recent times, you might have noticed sports like Cricket and Tennis adopting heatmaps to analyze a player's scoring patterns.